duckduckgo/duckduckgo-help-pages/_docs/settings/adblockers.md

     </li>
     <li>
         Click the icon and ensure that <strong>"Displayed on this site"</strong> is the selected option.
-If it is not you can click on "Enabled on this site" to switch AdBlockPlus off for this domain.
+If it is not you can click on "Enabled on this site" to switch AdBlock Plus off for this domain.
     </li>
 </ol>